a-downing/MiniCopterDrone/README.md

 ___
 `targetrf <frequency>`

-target the position of the closest broadcasting transmitter on the given frequency, if none, the current target is unaffected.
+target the position of the closest broadcasting transmitter on the given frequency, if none, the current target is unaffected
 ___
 `flyto <pitch_angle>`

 Fly to the current target at the provided pitch angle.
-The instruction finishes when the target is reached.
+The instruction finishes when the target is reached
 ___
 `flythrough <pitch_angle>`

 Fly to the current target at the provided pitch angle.
-The instruction finishes when 10 meters from the target.
+The instruction finishes when 10 meters from the target
 ___
 `land <speed>`